dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 A common use-case for system integration is the need to send a set of data values from a third-party system into DHIS.
-In this example we will use the DHIS2 demo on <http://play.dhis2.org/demo> as basis and we recommend that you follow the provided links with a web browser while reading (log in with *admin/district* as username/password).
+In this example we will use the DHIS2 demo on `http://play.dhis2.org/demo` as basis.
 We assume that we have collected case-based data using a simple software client running on mobile phones for the *Mortality <5 years* data set in the community of *Ngelehun CHC* (in *Badjia* chiefdom, *Bo* district) for the month of January 2014.
-We have now aggregated our data into a statistical report and want to send that data to the national DHIS2 instance.
+We have now aggregated our data into a statistical report and want to send that data to the DHIS2 instance.
+The base URL to the demo API is `http://play.dhis2.org/demo/api`.
+The following links are relative to the base URL.

-The resource which is most appropriate for our purpose of sending data values is the *dataValueSets* resource.
-A data value set represents a set of data values which have a logical relationship, usually from being captured off the same data entry form.
-We follow the link to the HTML representation which will take us to
+The resource which is most appropriate for our purpose of sending data values is the `/api/dataValueSets` resource.
+A data value set represents a set of data values which have a relationship, usually from being captured off the same data entry form.
-<http://play.dhis2.org/demo/api/24/dataValueSets>.
 The format looks like
 this:

 ```xml